Trump appointees have ties to companies that stand to benefit from privatizing weather forecasts

 What’s drawn less attention is how the downsizing appears to be part of an effort to privatize the work of such agencies.
 In several instances, the companies poised to step into the void have deep ties to people tapped by Trump to run weather-related agencies.

-Privatization would diminish a central role the federal government has played in weather forecasting since the 1800s, which experts say poses a particular harm for those facing financial strain who may not be able to afford commercial weather data.
+Privatization would diminish a central role the federal government has played in weather forecasting since the 1800s, which experts say poses a particular harm for those who may not be able to afford commercial weather data.

-The effort also reveals the difficulty that uber wealthy members of Trump's Cabinet have in freeing themselves from conflicts, even if they have met the letter of federal ethics law.
+The effort also reveals the difficulty wealthy members of Trump’s Cabinet have in freeing themselves from conflicts, even if they have met the letter of federal ethics law.

-The White House referred requests for comment to the Commerce Department, which said in a statement that Lutnick has "fully complied with the terms of his ethics agreement with respect to divesture and recusals and will continue to do so.”
+The Commerce Department said in a statement that Lutnick has “fully complied with the terms of his ethics agreement with respect to divesture and recusals and will continue to do so.”

 Trump nominees have ties to weather-related industries

-Privatizing weather agencies has long been an aim of Republicans.
-During Trump's first presidency, he signed a bill that utilized more private weather data.
-And Project 2025, a proposed blueprint for Trump's second presidency that was co-authored by his budget director, calls for the NOAA to be broken up and for the weather service to “fully commercialize its forecasting operations.”
+Privatizing weather agencies has been an aim of Republicans.
+During Trump’s first presidency, he signed a bill to utilize more private weather data.
+Project 2025, a proposed blueprint for Trump’s second presidency that was co-authored by his budget director, calls for the NOAA to be broken up and for the weather service to “fully commercialize its forecasting operations.”

-Trump’s pick to lead the NOAA, Neil Jacobs, was chief atmospheric scientist for Panasonic Weather Solutions and has been a vocal proponent of privatization.
-The president’s nominee for another top NOAA post, Taylor Jordan, is a lobbyist with a roster of weather-related clients.
+Trump’s pick to lead the NOAA, Neil Jacobs, was chief atmospheric scientist for Panasonic Weather Solutions and is a proponent of privatization.
+The president’s nominee for another top NOAA post, Taylor Jordan, is a lobbyist for weather-related clients.

-“If confirmed, Dr. Jacobs and Mr. Jordan will follow the law and rely on the advice of the Department’s ethics counsel in addressing matters involving former clients,” the Commerce Department said in its statement.
+Jordan and Jacobs "will follow the law and rely on the advice of the Department’s ethics counsel in addressing matters involving former clients” if confirmed, the Commerce Department said in its statement.

-Elon Musk, the world’s richest man, who spent more than $250 million to help elect Trump, owns a controlling interest in SpaceX and its satellite subsidiary Starlink.
-Both are regulated by the NOAA’s Office of Space Commerce, which lost about one-third of its staff in February layoffs facilitated by the Department of Government Efficiency, which Musk helped create.
+Elon Musk, who spent more than $250 million to help elect Trump, owns a controlling interest in SpaceX and its satellite subsidiary Starlink.
+Both are regulated by the NOAA’s Office of Space Commerce, which lost about one-third of its staff in layoffs by the Department of Government Efficiency, which Musk created.

-Though Musk has now departed Washington and had a very public falling out with Trump, the DOGE staffers he hired and the cuts he pushed for have largely remained in place.
+Though Musk departed Washington after a very public falling out with Trump, the DOGE staffers he hired and the cuts he pushed have largely remained in place.

-Emails seeking comment sent to a lawyer who has represented Musk, as well as to media contacts at his companies X and SpaceX, received no response.

-While Musk is focusing on his companies, others with potential conflicts remain immersed in government work.

 Lutnick ran Cantor Fitzgerald

-Lutnick resigned as CEO of Cantor Fitzgerald, an investing behemoth, upon taking office and began the arduous task of divesting his interests, as required by law.
+Lutnick resigned as CEO of Cantor Fitzgerald upon taking office and began the task of divesting his interests.

-His two 20-something sons were given the reins of his financial empire.
-Brandon Lutnick was named chairman of Cantor, while Kyle Lutnick was tapped to be executive vice chairman.
-But his most recent ethics filing from June 19 stated that he was still selling his holdings in the firm.
+His two 20-something sons took the reins of his financial empire.
+But Lutnick's most recent ethics filing stated he was still selling his holdings in the firm.

-An ethics plan submitted in February states Lutnick would request a waiver allowing him to participate in matters that would have a “direct and predictable effect” on his family’s business while he was still divesting.
-Securities and Exchange Commission filings, meanwhile, show Lutnick has agreements to transfer his shares in the Cantor companies and a family trust to his son Brandon.
+An ethics plan from February states Lutnick would request a waiver allowing him to participate in matters with a “direct and predictable effect” on his family’s business.
+Securities and Exchange Commission filings, meanwhile, show Lutnick is keeping his stake in Cantor close, transferring them to a son.

-The Department of Commerce referred questions about Lutnick's ties to Satellogic, a satellite company that offers natural disaster imagery, to his former firm.

-Cantor spokesperson Erica Chase said that since Lutnick’s resignation from the company, he has not made any decisions with respect to the company’s investments or customer positions, or other operational matters.
+Cantor spokesperson Erica Chase said Lutnick has had no involvement in running the company since his resignation.

 “Cantor and its subsidiaries operate in heavily regulated industries, and maintain robust compliance programs to ensure compliance with all applicable laws,” Chase said.

-Federal officials are barred from making decisions that benefit the business holdings of themselves or their spouses, but that prohibition does not extend to assets held by their adult children, according to Richard Painter, who served as the chief White House ethics lawyer during Republican George W. Bush's administration.
+Federal officials are barred from making decisions that benefit the business holdings of themselves or their spouses, but that prohibition doesn't extend to their adult children, said Richard Painter, an ethics lawyer in Republican President George W. Bush's administration.

 2 Trump nominees have ties to weather companies

-He was a consultant at the time for Spire Global and Lynker, both of which have millions of dollars in weather data contracts with the NOAA, according to records including his most recent financial disclosure.
+He was a consultant at the time for Spire Global and Lynker, both of which have millions of dollars in weather data contracts with the NOAA, records show.

 Jordan, Trump’s pick for another top NOAA post, has similarly close relationships.
-His financial disclosure lists more than a dozen weather-related lobbying clients, including Spire and Lynker.
-He also represented AccuWeather, a commercial forecast provider, before Congress and in meetings with the Commerce Department on “issues related to private sector weather forecast improvement,” according to lobbying disclosures.
+His financial disclosure lists more than a dozen weather-related lobbying clients, including Spire, Lynker and AccuWeather.

-Though his nomination is pending before the Republican-controlled Senate, disclosure reports show he still represents weather and space companies and is still listed as a principal employee at a Washington lobbying firm.
+Though his nomination is pending, records show he still represents weather companies and works at a Washington lobbying firm.

 Contact the AP’s global investigative team at Investigative@ap.org or https://www.ap.org/tips/.